Family historians, hooked on stories

 I have two accounts here on Substack: One as

-which I generally use to comment and follow personal interests; the other is this one where I’m your “ringleader,” .
+which I generally use to follow personal friends and interests; the other is this one where I’m your “ringleader,” .
 For Projectkin-related matters, I’d prefer you reach me here:You can also reach me via email at projectkin.org@gmail.com.

 In this highly polarized world, I’ve chosen to not hide my politics.
 If you know anything about my home in Berkeley, California, you can probably guess which way my politics lean.
 I occasionally make decisions, such as the position I took concerning our social media strategy, based on this worldview.
 I value authenticity.